Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Methodology

+Thus, the margin is adapted by a bounded combination of embedding norm and image sharpness rather than by sharpness alone.

-During inference, feature extraction is realized using the EfficientNet backbone~\cite{tanEfficientNetRethinkingModel2019} integrated with the aggregation module from MixVPR, computing a global descriptor $x \in \mathbb{R}^d$ for $I_{\text{q}}$.
-For the $k$-th group ($k \in \{1,\dots,|G|\}$), the mixture-of-experts classifier employs a prototype matrix $W_k \in \mathbb{R}^{S_k \times d}$, where $S_k$ is the number of spatial classes in group $k$.
-The group-wise probability scores $p_k(c)$ for each class $c$ are computed as:
+During inference, feature extraction is realized using the EfficientNet backbone~\cite{tanEfficientNetRethinkingModel2019} integrated with the aggregation module from MixVPR, computing a nonzero global descriptor $x \in \mathbb{R}^d$ for $I_{\text{q}}$.
+For group $k\in\{1,\dots,|\mathcal{G}|\}$, the classifier employs a prototype matrix $W_k \in \mathbb{R}^{S_k \times d}$.
+Since the target class is unavailable at inference, no target margin is applied; the group-wise probability is computed from scaled cosine logits:

 The QAMC modulates the decision boundary during training.
-During inference, we select the top $n_{\text{class}}$ cells with the highest confidence globally:
+During inference, let $\mathcal{J}_{\mathrm{top}}$ be the indexed group/class pairs having the $n_{\text{class}}$ largest probabilities globally, and map them to geographic classes through $\pi_k$: